-Please see the E-safety Policy for further details as well as Think U Know website for further information.
+Please see the Online Safety (add link) for further details as well as Think U Know website for further information.

 Serious Youth Violence

 All staff should be aware of indicators, which may signal that children are at risk from, or are involved with serious violent crime.